Candidate eligibility

-You are eligible to run in the 2025 municipal election if you are:
+You are eligible to run in the next municipal election if you are:

-If you would like to run as a candidate for Councillor and need to determine which ward you live in, visit the Ward Boundary Review page.
+If you would like to run as a candidate for Councillor and need to determine which ward you live in, visit the Strathcona County wards page.

-The notice of intent to run process is new for the 2025 municipal election.
-Prospective candidates must file the Notice of intent to run (174.8 KB) form with the Election Office and the form must be filed before accepting campaign contributions or incurring campaign expenses.
+Prospective candidates must file the Notice of intent to run (169.8 KB) form with the Election Office and the form must be filed before accepting campaign contributions or incurring campaign expenses.
 Once the Election Office receives your completed form, your name will be added to the register of candidates on Strathcona County's website.
 Candidates must follow the election finance rules set out in Part 5.1 of the Local Authorities Election Act and the Expense Limits Regulation.

 Review the disclosure requirements for information about reporting your contributions and expenses.